geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 First priority is bugs and fuzzing.
 Fast ring reduce and fast drive load.
 What I'm going to do after that drive load benchmarks fast, I'm going to run the, I'll run the PyTorch loader on the GPU.
-So instead of loading Llama, like we're doing right now, and we load one weight at a time, that's always going to be slow.
+So instead of loading LLaMA, like we're doing right now, and we load one weight at a time, that's always going to be slow.
 Just copy the whole PTH file to the GPU.
 Oh no, we wasted a few megs for offsets.
 Who cares?